ssnau/lcov-parse/README.md

-## LCOV file parser
+## Client LCOV file parser

-Simple LCOV file parser
+Simple LCOV file parser.

+This project is fork from 'lcov-parser' and remove the fs dependency.

 ## Installation